Want to learn how to be a digital nomad in 2020?

 After you’ve had some experience as a freelancer, you can generate more income by starting your own location independent business.

-For example, if you’re a writer or marketer, you can start a content writing business that helps companies reach more customers.
-Once you increase your skill-set, learn tools like Ahrefs, you can even offer other services like SEO and digital marketing.
+For example, if you’re a writer or marketer, you can start a content curation or content marketing business that helps companies reach more customers.
+Once you increase your skill-set, learn tools like Ahrefs and Semrush, you can even offer other services like SEO and digital marketing.

 However, starting a remote business from scratch can be risky, as it doesn’t provide a steady income.